IFCA-Advanced-Computing/status-page/content/default/issues/2021-05-10-warning-change-endpoints-in-openstack-infrastucture.md

 enableComments: true
 ---
 A change in the endpoints of the IFCA OpenStack services can cause an unavailability of the Cloud Services, since Tuesday 11 May at 9:00 a.m.

+Some errors found during the change but it successfully works now.